- Cardiorespiratory

 To show sound waves.
 To make a model that demonstrates how an ear works.

-- Exploring the Left
+- Exploring the Left and

-dominant in each hemisphere.
+each hemisphere.

-- Feely Balloons-
+- Feely Balloons- Students

-Students investigate unknown solids using the sense of touch.
+investigate unknown solids using the sense of touch.

 - Fingerprints: 2 mini-teaches